Women in Spain: Family life

 As the whole society underwent major transformations, so has family life organization.
 The liberalization of the political climate has allowed for alternative family formation.
 In the mid-1990s, cohabitation in Spain was still described as a "marginal" phenomenon, but since the 1990s, cohabitation has increased dramatically; in 2015, 44.4% of births were outside of marriage.
 The views on traditional family have also changed.
 In the European Values Study (EVS) of 2008, the percentage of Spanish respondents who agreed with the assertion that "Marriage is an outdated institution" was 31.2%.
 In 2005, Spain legalized same-sex marriage.

 Currently, Spain has one of the lowest birth and fertility rates in the world, up to the point of heavily hampering the population replacement rates.
 One or two children families are most common, and the age of parents has been increasing.
 Only immigration can balance such a situation, simultaneously incorporating new values and lifestyles in the Spanish society.
 As of 2015, the total fertility rate in Spain was 1.49 children/born per woman, which is below the replacement rate.

-Spain's policy on parental leave offers a 16 weeks paid leave for each parent which is non-transferable, as well as additional unpaid leave (excedencia por cuidado de hijo menor de 3 años).
-The policy is controversial, because the equal non-transferable paid leave makes Spain the country with one of the shortest paid leaves for mothers, but one of the longest paid leaves for fathers, in Europe.
-Supporters argue that this promotes gender equality and equal sharing of responsibilities, while opponents argue that this does not account for biological differences related to childbirth such as breastfeeding, as well as social realities.